shopsys/shopsys/README.md

 update for new deploy version: 1

+# Important!!!

+This project is for company developers (with complete git history) and **MUST NOT** be shared with any external collaborators.

+In case we want to share these source codes it **MUST** be extracted and pushed into separate repository without complete git history!

+---

 # Shopsys Project-base

 This repository is part of Shopsys Framework - a **scalable ecommerce framework** for fast-growing ecommerce sites created and maintained by in-house developers or outsourcing agencies.